Karumi/project-quality-assurance/ios-quality-assurance.md

 * Indicate how it should be tested by hand.
 You might have forgotten some scenarios, and the only way to find them out is using exercising that code.

-* Be respectful with your colleagues and answer or at least ACK all their comments.
+* Be respectful to your colleagues and answer or at least ACK all their comments.

 ### Reviewing ###

-Think that nobody does their job badly on purpose (or at least not the most of us).
+Think that nobody does their job poorly on purpose (or at least not the most of us).
 If something is not looking good, try to figure out why almost always there is a reason.

 * The best way to have all the context is not the web tool used for PR, checkout the branch and open it.